 selected

-suggestion. - Check if the keypress is “enter” – Fire
+suggestion. - If the keypress is “enter”, fire

-. - When the suggestion box is closed, detach the key listeners.
+. - When the suggestion box is closed, detach the key listeners accordingly.

-Good luck – This is not “simple” as you can see.
-Also, this is kind of a useless feature on mobile devices these days.
+Good luck – This is not as simple as some think.
+Also, this is a pretty useless feature on touch screens and mobile devices these days.

 COMPATIBILITY CHECKS